adamnovitch/weaver-class/README.md

 - **Transfer Emotion** If a spell or ability puts you or an ally under the effect of an emotional condition such as fear, being charmed, etc, you can use this ability to cancel the effect on yourself or ally and redirect it at the hostile creature.
 #### 4 pts
 - **Improve Ability** You can treat one of your ability scores as if it were increased by 2 (+1) for all ability and skill checks for 1 hour.
-- **Expert Defense** When you Parry, you increase your AC by 2 until your next turn.
 - **Turn Good/Evil** Target Good/Evil aligned creature must pass a Wisdom saving throw or it has disadvantage on all attack rolls and saving throws for up to 1 minute, and can repeat the save after each of it's turns.
 You can't use Turn Evil if you are Evil aligned, and can't sue Turn Good if you are Good aligned.
 #### 5 pts
 - **Brutal Strike** As a bonus action before you attack, you can double the damage dice of your weapon attack.